hekonsek/fuse-pocs/README.md

 JBoss Fuse proof of concepts
 =========

-Proof of concepts for idiomatic usage of JBoss Fuse technologies
+Proof of concepts for idiomatic usage of JBoss Fuse technologies.
+Brought to you be Henryk Konsek :) .